A pedagogical history of compactness: Developing the definition

 \subsection{Alexandroff and Urysohn: Open-cover compactness}

-While Fr\'{e}chet was the first to use the term compactness for the Bolzano-Weierstrass property, his contemporaries in Russia, Alexandroff and Urysohn, are credited with defining a related term, orginally called bicompactness, based on the Borel-Lebesgue property, which has come to be the modern notion of compactness~\cite[p.
-425S]{edma}.
-Alexandroff and Urysohn were actually in close contact with Fr\'{e}chet~\cite[pp. 319-357]{tay2}.\footnote{Urysohn died in a swimming accident off the coast of France at the age of 26.
+While Fr\'{e}chet was the first to formally define compactness, his contemporaries in Russia, Alexandroff and Urysohn, appear to be the first to state it in its most general form (in the context of abstract topological spaces).
+It is perhaps for this reason that the two Russians are often credited with defining the notion (e.g. \cite[p.
+425S]{math}).
+Alexandroff and Urysohn were actually in close contact with Fr\'{e}chet~\cite[pp. 319-357]{tay2}.\footnote{Urysohn died, tragically, at the age of 26 in a swimming accident off the coast of France.
 Much of his work was published posthumously by Alexandroff, who kept up his correspondence with Fr\'{e}chet after Urysohn's untimely death.}

-At the time that Alexandroff and Urysohn introduced their definition based on the Borel-Lebesgue property, they actually thought that the Bolzano-Weierstrass property was a more important concept.
-It took some time before it became clear that the Borel-Lebesgue property was more important.
-Probably what tilted the balance was Tychonoff's theorem, proved first for a special case of closed unit intervals in 1930 and in general in 1935, which stated that an infinite product of compact sets is compact~\cite{chan}.
-Tychonoff's theorem holds for open-cover compactness, but not for sequential compactness.

 Also, though Alexandroff and Urysohn usually get credit for defining open-cover compactness, Fr\'{e}chet was not unaware of the possibility of using neighborhoods to characterize compactness.
-In a correspondence in 1905, Hadamard suggested that Fr\'{e}chet think in terms of neighborhoods to generalize the properties of the real line to abstract topological spaces.
-And the first definition that Fr\'{e}chet gave, in terms of nested intersections, is the dual of (and hence logically equivalent to) countable open-cover compactness.
+In a correspondence in 1905, Hadamard, Fr\'{e}chet's advisor, suggested that he think in terms of neighborhoods to generalize the properties of to abstract topological spaces.\footnote{See \cite[p.
+212]{koet}.
+The quotation comes from an undated letter from Hadamard to Fr\'{e}chet and can be found in full in \cite[p.
+246]{tay1}).} The first definition that Fr\'{e}chet gave, in terms of nested intersections, is the dual of (and hence logically equivalent to) countable open-cover compactness.